yu-ming-chen/tp/docs/UserGuide.md

  ------------ | ------------- | ------
 Index | Required | Index of the expenditure

-✏ Example:
+You can use this command to delete the expenditure at the given `INDEX`.

+When you delete an expenditure, its expenditure card will be removed from the list view.

+ > ⚠ Exercise caution when using the delete command as it is **irreversible**!

-`delete 2`
+✏ Example: `delete 2`

-This will delete the expenditure with the index "2".
+This will delete the budget at index 2 as seen in Figure 5.3.2.1 below:

 ![Example of delete expenditure command](images/CommandScreenShots/5_3_2_1_deleteExpenditure.png)